plazi/gg2rdf/README.md

 ## Development

 The repo comes with vscode devcontaioner configurations.
+Some tweaks to allow using git from inside the devcontainer.

 To start from the terminal in vscode: